Elul: The Sheep, the Soldiers, and the Bridge

 By Rabbi Yonah Burr

 It is well known that in previous generations Elul was a time of trepidation.
 The fear of the upcoming judgement was palpable.
-It is told that when the Chazzan would so much as announce the Rosh Chodosh Elul, Rav Yisroel Salanter would almost faint from the mere thought of the Days of Awe.
+It is told that when the Chazzan would merely announce the coming of Rosh Chodesh Elul, Rav Yisroel Salanter would almost faint from the thought of the Days of Awe.

 Most of us are not on these lofty levels and we might even have trouble imagining what these great Tzaddikim could possibly fear.
-Clearly, though, those on a higher level understand more deeply their obligations.
+Clearly, though, those on a higher level more deeply understand their obligations and shortcomings.

-What can we do to optimize our Yomim Noraim experience and ensure that it is the most meaningful it can be?
+What can we do to optimize our Yomim Noraim experience, ensuring that it be as meaningful as possible?

 The Gemara in Meseches Rosh Hashana tells us that on Rosh Hashana we all pass before Hashem one by one - "כבני מרון".
-What is the meaning of k’bnai maron?
+What does k’bnai maron mean?

 The Gemara gives three parables:

 Like sheep being counted for the tithe.